robisim74/angular-l10n/README.md

 - [Can I use](http://caniuse.com/#feat=internationalization)
 - [Intl](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl#Browser_compatibility)

-If you need to support previous versions of browsers, or to use newest features see [Format.JS](https://formatjs.io/docs/polyfills)

 ### Intl API in Node.js
 To use Intl in _Node.js_, check the support according to the version in the official documentation: [Internationalization Support](https://nodejs.org/api/intl.html)